haciM327/Chess-Mastermind/README.md

 # Compilation

+If you intend on compiling from source, please use the source code that comes with the release do not clone the repository as the current code has a high liklihood of not building correctly

 ## Prerequisites

 To compile from source you will need some basic tools like cmake, qt6, qt6-widgets, a c/c++-compiler, python3.10, and git.
 Python also has to have chess and pygame installed.
 They can be installed like ```python -m pip install chess pygame```